wix-incubator/wix-rest-docs/guides/Pagination.md

 _Query_ endpoints offer more robust filtering capabilities.
-When working with a _Query_ endpoint, sorting is specified in an array the request body, typically `query.sort`.
+When working with a _Query_ endpoint, sorting is specified in an array in the request body, typically `query.sort`.
 For each `sort` object,
 sorting is applied with the `fieldName` and `order` parameters.